hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MapReduce-Essentials.md

 ### Additional Map Reduce material

-The internet is full of useful resources to find deeper information on map-reduce.
+The Internet is full of useful resources to find deeper information on map-reduce.
 Here is a short collection of some more introduction material.
 In addition there are a lot of amazing books written about all kinds of map-reduce patterns and how to write a map-reduce function for your use case.
 To name them all is sadly out of scope of this documentation.